I See Fire: Cover versions

 The American singer-songwriter Peter Hollens recorded a version of the song.
 Hollens had previously recorded "Misty Mountain" off the soundtrack for the first installment of The Hobbit series.
 His version of "I See Fire" features "98 different sound tracks" layered onto "8–14 vocal parts" that Hollens recorded.

 The Norwegian DJ and record producer Kygo released a remixed version of the song which became popular.
 Kygo's success is attributed largely to the reception of his remixed version of "I See Fire".
 Less than two years later, the remix had been played 26 million times on SoundCloud.
-As of May 2018, the version has been played over 62 million times on SoundCloud.
+As of March 2025, the version has been played over 80 million times on SoundCloud.

 The New Zealand musical trio Sol3 Mio released a cover version of "I See Fire" in support of New Zealand's participation at the 2015 Rugby World Cup.

+German band Axel Rudi Pell released a cover in 2017 on their album The Ballads V.

 German band Feuerschwanz released a Folk Metal cover of the song in 2020.